 A breeder must join the ALAA as a Member Breeder.
 A breeder pays an annual membership fee in order to maintain membership status with the ALAA.
-Membership renewals are due by the last day of one’s anniversary month.
-If a membership is deactivated for non-renewal, the member has 60 days to renew and pay the currently published rate for reactivation.
+Membership renewals are due by the last day of the member’s anniversary month.
+If a membership is deactivated for non-renewal, the member has 60 days to renew and pay the current published rate for reactivation.
 If a membership lapses, the breeder must rejoin the ALAA and pay the then current published rates for both joining and membership.

-Requirements for ALAA breeders to remain active or apply to be a Member Breeder: All breeders must own 1 intact registered Labradoodle, Labrador Retriever, Poodle, Cocker Spaniel, or Cockapoo to remain active or apply to be a Member Breeder.
+All breeders must own 1 intact registered Labradoodle, Labrador Retriever, Poodle, Cocker Spaniel, or Cockapoo to remain active or apply to be a Member Breeder.
 The dog must be used in the breeder’s own active Labradoodle breeding program in order to comply.
-An active breeding program must have at least one Labradoodle litter per year.
+An active breeding program must have at least one Labradoodle litter per 18 months.

 A Member Breeder must agree to the ALAA Code of Ethics.

 A Member Breeder must request a Kennel Prefix and pay the applicable fee.
 A Kennel Prefix is the name that will appear at the beginning of a puppy’s Registered Name to identify a puppy’s breeding kennel.
 For example, if a Kennel Prefix is “Cedar Park,” a newly registered puppy named Rufus would be officially known as “Cedar Park Rufus.”
 A Kennel Prefix may not be duplicated.
 If a Member Breeder is already using the prefix requested, then the applicant must select another.